-As part of the approval process for Galafold[®], FDA granted us a New Chemical Entity ("NCE") exclusivity period during which other manufacturers' applications for approval of generic versions of our product will not be approved.
+As part of the approval process for Galafold®, the FDA granted us a New Chemical Entity ("NCE") exclusivity period during which other manufacturers' applications for approval of generic versions of our product will not be approved.
 Generic manufacturers may challenge the patents protecting products that have been granted NCE exclusivity one year prior to the end of the NCE exclusivity period.
-Generic manufacturers have sought and may continue to seek FDA approval for a similar or identical drug through an abbreviated new drug application ("ANDA"), the application form typically used by manufacturers seeking approval of a generic drug.
-The sale of generic versions of Galafold[®] earlier than their patent expiration would have a significant negative effect on our revenues and results of operations.
-To seek approval for a generic version of a product having NCE status, a generic company may submit its ANDA to FDA four years after the branded product's approval.
+Generic manufacturers have sought and may continue to seek FDA approval for a similar or identical drug through an ANDA, the application form typically used by manufacturers seeking approval of a generic drug.
+The sale of generic versions of Galafold® earlier than their patent expiration would have a significant negative effect on our revenues and results of operations.
+To seek approval for a generic version of a product having NCE status, a generic company may submit its ANDA to the FDA four years after the branded product's approval.

-Starting in October 2022, we received letters from Aurobindo Pharma Ltd., Lupin Ltd., and Teva Pharmaceutical, Inc. (collectively, "generic manufacturers") indicating that they have submitted ANDAs to FDA requesting permission to market and manufacture generic versions of Galafold[®].
-They have challenged the validity of all or some of the patents listed on the Orange Book associated with Galafold[®].
-We filed lawsuits against the generic manufacturers, and we intend to enforce and defend our intellectual property.
-Although we cannot predict with certainty the ultimate outcome of the foregoing actions, or any other litigation that we may have with generic manufacturers in the future, an adverse judgment could result in substantial monetary damages, including Galafold[®]'s lost revenues, and we may spend significant resources enforcing and defending our patents.
-If we are unsuccessful in these lawsuits, some or all of our original claims in the patents may be narrowed or invalidated, and the patent protection for Galafold[®] in the United States may be shortened.
-Further, if all the patents are invalidated, the FDA could approve the requests to manufacture a generic version of Galafold[®] in the United States prior to the expiration date of those patents.
-Moreover, we may be forced to settle litigation on terms that are unfavorable and result in sales of generic versions of Galafold[®] prior to expiration of our patents.
-The sale of generic version of Galafold[®] earlier than the patent expiration would have a significant negative effect on our revenues, projections of profitability and results of operations.
+Starting in October 2022, we received Paragraph IV Notice letters from Aurobindo Pharma Ltd. (along with their applicable affiliates, "Aurobindo"), Lupin Ltd. (along with their applicable affiliates, "Lupin"), and Teva Pharmaceutical, Inc. (along with their applicable affiliates "Teva", and collectively Teva, Aurobindo and Lupin, the "generic manufacturers") indicating that they have each submitted ANDAs to the FDA requesting permission to market and manufacture generic versions of Galafold®.
+They have challenged the validity of all or some of the patents listed in the Orange Book for Galafold®.
+We filed patent infringement lawsuits in the U.S. District Court for the District of Delaware within forty-five days of receiving each Paragraph IV Notice Letter against each of the generic manufacturers triggering a 30-month stay of FDA regulatory approval of each ANDA, and we intend to enforce and defend our intellectual property.
+Although we cannot predict with certainty the ultimate outcome of the foregoing actions, or any other litigation that we may have with generic manufacturers in the future, we may spend significant resources enforcing and defending our patents.
+If we are unsuccessful in these lawsuits, some or all of our original claims in the patents may be narrowed or invalidated, and the patent protection for Galafold® in the U.S. may be shortened.
+Further, if some or all the patents are invalidated, the FDA could approve the ANDAs to market and manufacture one or more generic versions of Galafold® in the U.S. prior to the expiration date of those patents.
+Moreover, we may be forced to settle litigation on terms that are unfavorable and result in sales of generic versions of Galafold® prior to expiration of our patents.
+The sale of generic version of Galafold® earlier than some or all Orange-Book listed patent expiration would have a significant negative effect on our revenues, projections of profitability and results of operations.